jcalz23/logo_detection_w281/README.md

 To prepare data for classification, we applied several pre-processing methods including Contrast Limited Adaptive Histogram Equalization (CLAHE) algorithm, data augmentation and class balancing.

 To classify logos, we built three 1-vs-all linear SVMs models and one CNN model :
 1. Bag of Words SIFT.
+This model was the standard prior 2015 and has good performance.
 2. General Feature Extraction Model.
 We used Choras [[2]](#2) to extract color, texture and shape features from images.
 3. Combined Bag of Words SIFT and General Feature Extraction Model
-4. YOLO version 7
+4. YOLO version 7.
+Top performer among DL models for small and large datasets along with MFDNet and OSF-Logo.
+Also, quite fast during training and detection.

 For the manual models (1-3), we only concentrated on the second task of the logo detection process which is the classification algorithm.
 Given that the complexity of techniques  to identify a logo in an image, we did not think it was feasible to complete the implementation on time.
 Instead, we used the ground truth bounding boxes in [Logos-32plus](http://www.ivl.disco.unimib.it/activities/logo-recognition/) as our starting point.